vatlab/vat-docs/content/Documentation/Pipelines/customizedpipeline.md

 *   **`RunCommand(cmd, working_dir=None, output=[], submitter=None)`**: Execute `cmd` (one command or a list of commands) under working directory `working_dir` (default to current project directory).
 A list of output files specified by `output` will be returned.
 If `output` is specified, three additional files, `filename.out#`, `filename.err#`, `filename.exe_info` (where `filename` is the first file in `output`) will be produced with command output, command error output, and command execution information, respectively.
 Command execution information contains command executed, start and ending time, file size and md5 signature of input and output files. **If output files already exist, newer than input files, size and md5 checksum of input and output files and command used match what have been recorded in `filename.exe_info`, the command will not be executed**.
 Because valid `filename.exe_info` files are only created after commands are completed successfully (not interrupted), a pipeline can be safely resumed if it is terminated due to user or system errors.

+{{% notice tip %}}
-*   Multiple commands could be executed in a single `RunCommand` action.
+Multiple commands could be executed in a single `RunCommand` action.
 The pipeline will terminate if any of the commands returns non-zero code.
+{{%/notice%}}

+{{% notice tip %}}
-*   Using option `output` to specify output files is highly recommended because otherwise the command will be re-executed if the pipeline is re-executed.
+Using option `output` to specify output files is highly recommended because otherwise the command will be re-executed if the pipeline is re-executed.
 If the command does not produce any new output (e.g. many vtools commands), you can generate a status output file and use it as output, as in
+{{% /notice %}}
     RunCommand(cmd=['vtools import ${input: " ".join(input)} --build hg19',
                    'vtools show genotypes > genotype.lst'],
                    output='genotype.lst')

+{{% notice tip %}}
-*   If a valid `working_dir` is set, the child process in which the commands are executed will switch to this directory but the current directory of the master process will remain the same.
+If a valid `working_dir` is set, the child process in which the commands are executed will switch to this directory but the current directory of the master process will remain the same.
 That is to say, all input and output filenames etc are still relative to the project path, but `os.path.abspath` might be needed if these path are used in the `cmd`.
+{{% /notice %}}

+{{% notice tip%}}
-*   If a `submitter` is defined, the submission command will be used to run the commands in background (e.g. `submitter='sh {} &'`) or as a separate job (e.g. @@submitter='qsub {}').
+If a `submitter` is defined, the submission command will be used to run the commands in background (e.g. `submitter='sh {} &'`) or as a separate job (e.g. @@submitter='qsub {}').
 This allows parallel execution of pipeline steps.
+{{%/notice%}}

+{{% notice tip%}}
-*   If no output is specified, input files are passed through as output files.
+If no output is specified, input files are passed through as output files.
+{{% /notice %}}

+{{% notice warning%}}
 Arbitrary command could be defined for this action, which in theory could destroy all your data or system.
 It is your responsibility to verify that a pipeline description file does not contain malicious piece of code and we (developers of variant tools) are not responsible for any damage that might have been caused.
+{{%/notice%}}

 *   **`ExecuteRScript(script, working_dir=None, output=[], submitter=None)`**: Execute an in-line R script.